bssabharwal/credit-card-churn-predict-eda/README.md

 - Source - https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/data

 #### Methodology
-What methods are you using to answer the question?

 - Baseline - LogisticRegression
 - Classification Algorithms - KNN, Decision Trees, SVM
 - Ensemble techniques - Random Forest, XGBoost
 - Neural Networks

 #### Results
-What did your research find?

 #### EDA Observations
 - The dataset is imbalanced between the two classes 'Existing Customer and 'Attrited customer' with 84% as existing customer and 16% as attrited customer